rossvz/htop_live/README.md

 # Approach
 - Spin up new phoenix live view project
 - Determine how to read CPU/system info
-- Create a stateful store of CPU metrics
+- Create a stateful store of CPU metrics, update on interval
-- Query for CPU state in LiveView
-- Bonus: broadcast cpu changes to connected LiveViews
+- Broadcast cpu changes to connected LiveViews

 # Update Phoenix new
 `mix archive.install hex phx_new`

 # Read CPU
 The big issue here was getting this data from Elixir environment.

+Current Approach:
+- Rust `sysinfo` crate allows us to get statistics.
+- In order to accurately read CPU usage, it needs to query CPU stats over an interval.
+This means we can't query directly from Elixir because it would be a long, blocking function call.
+- Without a ton of Rust understanding of async/thread stuff - my quick workaround is:
+  - Elixir starts an infinite loop in Rust, where we query the the CPU usage and write to a local file
+  - Elixir reads from this file on a short interval and updates UI

 Tried:
 - :os_mon from erlang will send alerts when CPU crosses an alert threshold.
 Not really what I want.
 - Some other suggestions involved :observer which doesn't work on my machine
-- Looked into using Rustler and the `sysinfo` crate.
-Rustler was actually really cool to get up and running.
-The main issue here is that sysinfo needs to poll over some interval to get an accurate measurement.
-In theory I could have a GenServer kick off the Rustler NIF which triggers like 2-3 runs of the sysinfo sample and then store that as state in Elixir, but that function call would take like 1-2 seconds which means CPU data would be delayed.
-The better option may be to investigate Tokio/async rust eventually
-- My preferred solution is currently using `Port` directly from elixir
+- Initial approach was using `Port` directly from elixir
 ```elixir

 port = Port.open({:spawn, "top"}, :binary)